 Providing your dog with a balanced and nutritious diet is the perfect way to ensure they stay healthier and happier for longer.
-However, when it comes to feeding dogs, people are often confused about what is the correct amount.
+However, when it comes to feeding dogs, people are often confused about what the correct amount is.
 By reading our guide you should come away with a clearer idea on how much you should feed your pet.

 This article will guide you through how to interpret these feeding guides.

-Our product range is split into two core ranges: our traditional with rice and our grain free range.
-Both ranges then offer life stage specific diets (puppy, junior, adult and senior) aswell as size specific diets (small breed up to 10kg, medium from 10 to 25kg and large breed 25kg plus).
-In the majority of diets we offer a choice of four different tempting meat proteins: turkey, duck, lamb and fish.
+First things first: Are you feeding your dog the correct product?
+The James Wellbeloved dog food product range is split into two core ranges: our traditional with rice and our grain free range.
+Both ranges offer life stage-specific diets (puppy, junior, adult and senior) as well as size-specific diets (small breed up to 10kg, and medium from 10 to 25kg).
+Large breed junior, large breed adult and light are available in our rice range.
+In the majority of diets, we offer a choice of four different tempting meat proteins: turkey, duck, lamb and fish.
 Try our product finder to discover the right diet for your dog!

 Puppy / Junior Feeding Guidelines